imankamrann/PsychMeUp/README.md

-# 🧠 PsychMeOut — Fast-Paced Psychology Quiz App
+# 🧠 PsychMeUp — Fast-Paced Psychology Quiz App

-PsychMeOut is a fast-paced, single-player quiz app built in React, designed to help students review and reinforce core concepts from introductory psychology courses.
+PsychMeUp is a fast-paced, single-player quiz app built in React, designed to help students review and reinforce core concepts from introductory psychology courses.
 The app gamifies learning through a timed, interactive quiz experience focused on speed, accuracy, and memory recall.

 ---